MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	3. Select on **Untitled form** and enter the following information:

 		* Input your title here: **Submit a ticket**.
 		* Enter a description: **Please provide the information.
-Our member from IT-Department will contact you as soon as possible.**
+Our member from IT Department will contact you as soon as possible.**

 	4. Select **+ Add new** > **Text**.
 	5. In the question textbox, enter **What is the issue?**